-Made from the beans of coffee berries that have been eaten and excreted by the Asian palm civet cat, this coffee, which is known as “kopi luwak” or “civet cat poop coffee,” can be found in cafés and coffee gardens in Bali and elsewhere.
-Unsuspecting tourists from all over the world, including the United States, visit such cafés, where they’re duped into buying the coffee and seeing the normally solitary civets in a setting that hides their cruel treatment.
+“Kopi luwak,” or “civet cat poop coffee,” can be found in cafés and coffee gardens worldwide.
+Unsuspecting tourists from all over the world, including the United States, visit such cafés, where they’re duped into buying the coffee and seeing the normally solitary civet cats in a setting that hides their cruel treatment.
 Now, tourists can see what really happens to civet cats who are exploited for coffee.

-Civet cats who are “lucky” enough to survive beyond their usefulness to the kopi luwak industry can sometimes be sold to live-animal markets, just like the one in which the novel coronavirus is believed to have originated, putting them in direct contact with humans and providing the perfect opportunity for SARS or some other virus to mutate and jump from one host to another.
+Civet cats who are “lucky” enough to survive beyond their usefulness to the kopi luwak industry are sometimes sold at live-animal markets, just like the one in which the novel coronavirus is believed to have originated, putting them in direct contact with humans and providing the perfect opportunity for SARS or some other virus to mutate and jump from one host to another.